 Problems with Pyrex - part two

 #1) - Pyrex is another name for Borosilicate Glass and contains about 10% Boric Oxide in addition to the Silica and other chemicals.
-From Wikipedia:

 The boron gives borosilicate glass a reduced thermal expansion coefficient (about one-third that of ordinary glass).
 This reduces material stresses caused by temperature gradients, thus making it more resistant to breaking.